 - The business lead may question requirements as not a good idea for business reasons.
 The technology consultant or lead may push back for technical reasons.
 But the Business Lead is more of a combined role of requirements gathering and serving as a firewall between the business and the technology solution.

 What the Business Lead is Not

 The business lead is a management role combined with domain expertise.
-However, they cannot reflect all of the requirements to the technology team unless the company is on the smaller side.
-This means the business lead must interact with other areas of the business to reflect the requirements for the implementation.
+However, they cannot reflect all of the technology team’s requirements unless the company is on the smaller side.
+This means the business lead must interact with other business areas to reflect the requirements for the implementation.
 I have seen business leads that superimposed their own preferences onto other groups and did not listen to them.
-This meant that the solution designed ended up reflecting the preferences of the business lead rather than the other areas the software was meant to address.
+This meant that the solution designed ended up reflecting the business lead’s preferences rather than the other areas the software was meant to address.
 This was one reason I wrote this article, as the business lead had never had their role explained to them.

 How to Not be Pushed into User Acceptance

 The business lead has a major role in getting value out of the implementation company and the vendor.
-And one of the most critical areas of leverage they have against the consulting firm is withholding the sign off of user acceptance testing.
-Large consulting firms will use a variety of techniques, including flattery, the idea that your interests are their interests, and the illusion of power to get sign off on non-functional systems.
+And one of the most critical areas of leverage they have against the consulting firm is withholding user acceptance testing sign-off.
+Large consulting firms will use a variety of techniques, including flattery, the idea that your interests are their interests, and the illusion of power to get sign-off on non-functional systems.

 The Issue with Sign Off